+Cost

-Cost: The cost of this course is \$110 per student, per term invoiced separately to school fees.
+The cost of this course is \$120 per student, per term invoiced separately to school fees.
+Students may be able to access funding to help subsidise the cost of their training.
+For further information on this, contact the St Monica's College VET Coordinator.